Coronavirus 'cancel the rent' movement should be about finding solutions for all sides, advocates say

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-The so-called ‘Cancel the Rent’ movement has been garnering national support from politicians like Rep. Alexandria Ocasio-Cortez, but experts believe it should move past canceling rent payments outright and more focused on finding solutions that help both sides during the coronavirus pandemic.
+The so-called ‘Cancel the Rent’ movement has gained steam and the support of politicians like Rep. Alexandria Ocasio-Cortez, but landlords argue that stiffing them is no solution to the coronavirus-driven economic crisis.

 It comes at a time as some Americans who have lost their jobs or had their pay cut are finding themselves in an increasingly difficult situation as they must find ways to cover their rent without the income they used to have.